kenan-erol/hyperspectral-classification/README.md

 preproc_patch.py Visualization (#attachment=preproc_patch.py "Excerpt from preproc_patch.py, lines 271 to 298"): This script visualizes the entire original hyperspectral image (converted to RGB using hsi_to_rgb_display) and draws a red bounding box showing where the patch was extracted.
 This is useful for verifying the patch location within the larger image. augment_patches.py Visualization (#attachment=augment_patches.py "Excerpt from augment_patches.py, lines 138 to 163"): This script visualizes the extracted patch itself before augmentation and the same patch after augmentation (e.g., adding noise), displaying them side-by-side.
 This is useful for verifying the effect of the augmentation.

+makes sense bc zoomed all the way in

+if no significant results, increase the transformations